rotorflight/rotorflight-firmware/TEMP_ESC_REWORK_CONTEXT.md

 Current command shape:

+- Note:
+  - The ESC MSPv2 block now starts at `0x3008` so it does not collide with the existing SmartFuel MSPv2 commands at `0x3006` and `0x3007`.
 - `MSP2_GET_ESC_INFO`
   - Optional `escId` request byte.
   - Returns esc id, protocol, signature, flags, capabilities, visible parameter length, max chunk size.